 Born in Illinois, Betty White grew up in California, and originally wanted to become a forest ranger.
 But at the time women weren’t allowed to be rangers, so she decided on a career in the performing arts.
 After being turned down by film studios for not being "photogenic", she forged a career in radio before becoming a well-known face on TV entertainment shows and game shows.
+In her fun-loving 1954 series Life With Elizabeth, she plays the newlywed wife of Alvin (Del Moore). his series is currently available on Amazon Prime.
 She then landed roles on The Mary Tyler Moore Show, Mama’s Family and then The Golden Girls.

 The Golden Girls cast — Estelle Getty as Sophia Petrillo

 Known for her wisecracks, put-downs and brazen remarks, Dorothy’s mum Sophia was a favourite with the show’s fans.
 Sophia initially moved into the Miami house after her Shady Pines retirement home was damaged in a fire.
 Born in Sicily she believes strongly in ancient Sicilian traditions, including the power of the "Sicilian curse", which she often threatens to cast on Dorothy.
 There are also regular hints that she and her family have mafia connections.